Edward Downes: Honours

 Downes was appointed Commander of the Order of the British Empire (CBE) in the 1986 New Year Honours, and was knighted in the 1991 Queen's Birthday Honours.

 Death

 Although not terminally ill, Downes had been coping with increasing deafness and near total blindness for many years.
 He had become almost totally dependent on his wife after his health declined following a hip replacement.
 Lady Downes was diagnosed with terminal pancreatic cancer that had metastasised to her liver, and given only weeks to live.

 Lady Downes wrote a letter to family explaining that she had decided against treatment and that:

-"All the plans that need to be made had been.

-Now, I must tell you that even though I had hoped to be around a bit longer, death doesn't worry me at all.

-I have no religion and, as far as I am concerned, it will be an "offswitch" so after you have thought about it a bit don't worry.

-It has been a happy and interesting life and I have no regrets.
+"It has been a happy and interesting life and I have no regrets.
 I have no idea how long I will last but I send love to you all and your extensive families.